About me.

 Considering this while thinking about marking my Netsuke, I originally chose a wolf’s footprint as my signature; For in the end, after his life’s journey, all that he leaves to the world is, besides his bleached bones, his footprint, if ever found back.

-a Monogram, formed by the initials of my two first names, T and H, as a small calligraphy painted on the Netsuke in golden Urushi lacquer.
+Technical difficulties however made me cancel this plan and in the end I chose a more conservative way of marking my Netsuke: a Monogram, formed by the initials of my two first names, T and H, as a small calligraphy painted on the Netsuke in golden Urushi lacquer.

 Dick (T.H.)
 Speijdel.